-This past year has been tough!
-Responding to the pandemic has required a lot of strength, determination and resolve, but we want to remind emergency responders that if they are in need of help, please “make the call.”
+These past few years have been especially challenging due to the pandemic response efforts, but we want to remind emergency responders that if they are in need of help, please “make the call.”
 During 2018 to 2019, our research discovered that 3 out of every 5 EMS providers in Virginia believed they experienced burnout, traumatic stress, depression, post-traumatic stress disorder, suicidal tendencies or some combination of all of these.

 If you or someone you know is struggling, THERE IS FREE AND CONFIDENTIAL HELP AVAILABLE 24/7 specifically for emergency responders: Fire/EMS Helpline: 1-888-731-FIRE (3473).
 Emergency Responder Crisis Text Line: Text “BADGE” to 741741.
 The Emergency Responder Crisis Text Line is a global not-for-profit organization providing free confidential crisis intervention via SMS message.
 Learn more: https://www.vdh.virginia.gov/emergency-medical-services/2020/05/13/end-the-stigma/